Asymptotics of Schwartz functions: Poles of intertwining operators

 We retain the terminology in \S \ref{ssec:An}.
 Denote coroots

 by $(2,r,t)$ and $(1,m,r)$ respectively.
-Note that the sum of two coroots of the same type is not a coroot.
+Note that neither the sum nor the difference of two coroots of the same type is a coroot in $\Phi_{w_0}^{\lor}$.
 Therefore, \ref{itm:b'} has no effects on the order of two coroots of the same type, so by \ref{itm:a'} additional to \eqref{eq:R1} we have